About the Office

 Department employees must report “any evidence or non-frivolous allegation of misconduct” to their supervisor.
 An employee may also refer the allegation directly to OPR.
 Supervisors are required, in turn, to report any evidence or non-frivolous allegation of serious misconduct to OPR.
 However, if the supervisor participated in the alleged misconduct, he or she must refer the matter to a higher-ranking official for review.
 Employees and supervisors are encouraged to contact OPR for assistance in determining whether a matter should be referred to OPR.

 Reporting Allegations of Misconduct During the Course of Judicial Proceedings

-Judicial findings of attorney misconduct, or requests that the Department inquire into possible misconduct, must be reported to a supervisor and to OPR.
+Judicial findings of attorney misconduct must be reported to a supervisor and to OPR.
 Any statement by a judge or magistrate judge indicating that a Department attorney has engaged in professional misconduct, and any indication by a judge or magistrate judge that the court is taking under consideration an allegation of professional misconduct, must be reported to a supervisor.
 The supervisor must, in turn, report to OPR “any evidence or non-frivolous allegation of serious misconduct.”